invisiblejeev/studio/src/UI_BLUEPRINT.md

 ## 5. Admin Dashboard (`/admin`)

--   **Layout:** A single-column layout with a card for the spam log.
+-   **Layout:** A single-column layout with key metrics and analysis charts.
 -   **Header:** "Admin Dashboard" title and a shield icon.
--   **Spam Log Card:** A table showing recently detected spam messages, including the message text, reason, chat location, and user.
+-   **Key Metrics:** Cards displaying total number of active requirements and offers.
+-   **Requirements Analysis Card:** A bar chart visualizing the number of requirements per category.
+-   **Offers Analysis Card:** A bar chart visualizing the number of offers per type.